Learning the Pareto Front with Hypernetworks: Experimental Details

 \section{Experimental Details}

 \paragraph{Pixelwise Classification and Regression:} For NYUv2 we performed a hyperparameters search over the number of epochs and learning rates $\{1e-3, 5e-4, 1e-4\}$.
 We train each method for 150 epochs with Adam \citep{Kingma2015AdamAM} optimizer and select an optimal set of learning rate and number of epochs according to Sec.~\ref{sec:train_setup}.
-We evaluate PHN over $25$ rays.
+We evaluate PHN over $25$ evenly spaced rays.

-\paragraph{Image classification:} For the Multi-MNIST experiments we use a LeNet-based target network~\citep{lecun1998gradient} with two task-specific heads.
-We train all methods using Adam optimizer with learning rate $1e-4$ for $150$ epochs and batch size $256$.
+\paragraph{Image classification:} For the Multi-MNIST, experiments we use a LeNet-based target network~\citep{lecun1998gradient} with two task-specific heads.
+We train all methods using an Adam optimizer with learning rate $1e-4$ for $150$ epochs and batch size $256$.
 We then choose the best number of epochs for each method using the validation set.
 We evaluate PHN over $25$ rays.
+For the \textit{scalability} experiments of Section~\ref{sec:scaling} we use batch-size of $1024$ and train for $50$ epochs.

 \paragraph{Fairness:} We use a $3-$layer feed-forward target network with hidden dimensions $[40, 20]$.
 We use learnable embeddings for all categorical variables.
-We train all methods for $35$ epochs using Adam optimizer with learning rates $\{1e-3, 5e-4, 1e-4\}$.
+We train all methods for $35$ epochs using an Adam optimizer with learning rates $\{1e-3, 5e-4, 1e-4\}$.
 We choose the best hyperparameter configuration using the validation set.
 Further details on the datasets are provided in Table~\ref{tab:fairness_data}.
 We evaluate PHN over a sample of $150$ rays.

 \paragraph{Multitask regression:} For the SARCOS experiment, we use a $4-$layer feed-forward target network with $256$ hidden dimension.
 All categorical features are passed through embedding layers.
-We train all methods for $1000$ epochs using Adam optimizer and learning rates $\{1e-3, 5e-4, 1e-4\}$.
+We train all methods for $1000$ epochs using an Adam optimizer and learning rates $\{1e-3, 5e-4, 1e-4\}$.
 We choose the best hyperparameter configuration base on the validation set.
 We use 40,036 training examples, 4,448 validation examples, and 4,449 test examples.
 We evaluate PHN over a sample of $100$ rays.